C-Accel-CRIPT/sdk-archive/docs/quickstart.md

 ```

 ???
 Info "Pagination"
-    Then you can paginate through the results
+    Search returns a `Paginator` object.
+You can paginate through the results

     ``` python
     res.json()              # View the raw JSON for the query